Extreme Compressive Sampling for Covariance Estimation: Upper Bounds and Consequences

-Here we make several remarks: \begin{enumerate} \item When $n$ is large relative to $d^2/m^2$ and ignoring logarithmic factors, the leading terms in the error bounds are $\tilde{O}\left(\sqrt{\frac{d^2}{nm^2}}\right)$ in $\ell_{\infty}$ norm and $\tilde{O}\left(\sqrt{\frac{d^3}{nm^2}}\right)$ in spectral norm.
-In comparison, to estimate the population covariance of a Gaussian distribution in the fully observed setting, it is well known that the sample covariance achieves rates $\tilde{O}\left(\sqrt{\frac{1}{n}}\right)$ and $\tilde{O}\left(\sqrt{\frac{d}{n}}\right)$ in infinity and spectral norm respectively~\cite{vershynin2010introduction}.
+Here we make several remarks: \begin{enumerate} \item The requirement $n \ge d \log(1/\delta)$ is not necessary but leads to a simpler bound.
+However, when $n < d\log(1/\delta)$ it is impossible to achieve non-trivial spectral norm error even in the uncompressed case, so the requirement is not particularly strong. \item When $n$ is large relative to $d^2/m^2$ and ignoring logarithmic factors, the leading terms in the error bounds are $\tilde{O}\left(\|\Sigma\|_{\infty}\sqrt{\frac{d^2}{nm^2}}\right)$ in $\ell_{\infty}$ norm and $\tilde{O}\left(\|\Sigma\|_2\sqrt{\frac{d^3}{nm^2}}\right)$ in spectral norm.
+In comparison, to estimate the population covariance of a Gaussian distribution when the vectors $\{x_t\}_{t=1}^n$ are directly observed, it is well known that the sample covariance achieves rates $\tilde{O}\left(\|\Sigma\|_{\infty}\sqrt{\frac{1}{n}}\right)$ and $\tilde{O}\left(\|\Sigma\|_2\sqrt{\frac{d}{n}}\right)$ in infinity and spectral norm respectively~\cite{vershynin2010introduction}.
 Thus, the effective sample size shrinks from $n$ to $nm^2/d^2$ in the compressed setting. \item Apart from our previous work~\cite{krishnamurthy2014subspace}, this is the first estimator with such strong guarantees in the compressed setting.
 As we mentioned, most existing work focuses on recovery under strong structural assumptions of the population covariance, for example low rank~\cite{chen2013exact,cai2015rop} or spiked covariance~\cite{cai2015rop}. \item Nevertheless, we can show that our estimator \emph{adapts} to low dimensional structures exhibited by the target covariance.
 In the Gaussian case, if the target covariance has rank at most $k$, then an estimator $\hat{\Sigma}_k$ formed by zero-ing out all but the largest $k$ eigenvalues of $\hat{\Sigma}$ has a much more favorable convergence rate: \begin{corollary} Consider the same setting as Corollary~\ref{cor:gaussian_upper} with $d \ge 2$, but further assume that $\textrm{rank}(\Sigma) \le k$.
-Then, for any $\delta \in (0,1)$, with probability $1 - \delta$,
+Then, there exists a universal constant $\kappa > 0$ such that for any $\delta \in (0,1)$, when $n \ge d \log(1/\delta)$, with probability $1 - \delta$, we have